reald/uv-k5-firmware-custom/README.md

 there are some limitations:

 > [!WARNING]
-> **There is a DC voltage of around 4V between tip and sleeve**.
+> **There is a DC voltage of around 4V (half battery voltage) between tip and sleeve**.
 Use a DC blocker before connecting your headphones to the device!
 > Your **headphones might be destroyed** otherwise!

 To make it even worse the DC voltage is switched off and on when playing signal tones (fox cycle end warning beep).
 This leads to